-My eyes closed.
-The burden was too much for me to bear.
+My eyelids slowly shut.
+The burden was too much for me.
 I sealed the letter in the envelope and with a heavy heart lifted myself up.

 A week later, I forced myself to take the next step.
 I lifted my trembling hand and pressed the neighbors doorbell.
 The chirping sound echoed past my ears.

 I bit my lip as I heard the steps come closer.
 The door opened.